asdofindia/asdofindia.github.io/_posts/2024-04-10-moderation-is-hard.md

 **Moderation is hard.
 Moderation is very important.**

 Moderation is quite like leadership.
-There are no guidebooks, there are no readymade solutions.
+There are no guidebooks, there are no ready-made solutions.
 Every situation is new.
 Every situation is different.
 Every problem is hard.
 Every day you grow older.

 I would like to talk about some useful insights though.